Spain–Sweden relations: Bilateral relations

-The most important events at the bilateral level were visits to Madrid by former Foreign Affairs Minister Karin Soder and Prime Minister Ullsten, the first time in the history of the two countries that a Foreign Minister and a Swedish Prime Minister were traveling officially to Spain.
+The most important events at the bilateral level were visits to Madrid by former Foreign Affairs Minister Karin Söder and Prime Minister Ola Ullsten, the first time in the history of the two countries that a Foreign Minister and a Swedish Prime Minister were traveling officially to Spain.
 The results can be described as profitable due to the multiplier effect obtained in the other Scandinavian countries.
 Fruit of all this was the invitation of the Swedish monarchs to the Kings of Spain to officially visit this country in 1979.

 Spain and Sweden maintain a dialogue on the challenges facing the EU.
 The development of the European digital single market and other free trade agreements between the EU and countries such as the US are common interests between both countries.

 At present, Sweden and Spain have excellent bilateral relations.
 These are characterized by cooperation within the EU and an important trade exchange.
 Spain is also the main tourist destination of the Swedes, especially Marbella.
 With regard to youth mobility, education and culture, Sweden and Spain enjoy active academic relationships.
 Furthermore, Spanish is the second most studied foreign language in Sweden, after English.

 In 2021, the Swedish royal family received with all the solemnity Spanish Kings, Felipe VI and Letizia Ortiz, on their historic state visit to the Scandinavian country, the first in 42 years, in which both monarchies see an "excellent opportunity" to take a leap in bilateral relations at all levels.

-In October of 2022, Spain have fully ratified Sweden's NATO membership application.
+In October 2022, Spain have fully ratified Sweden's NATO membership application.

 Economic relations

 In the 21st century, trade has more to do with high-tech products and innovation and sectors such as the environment, telecommunications and information technology.
 Also in the fashion sector, there is great competition between H&M and Zara in this sector worldwide.

-The economic component of bilateral relations has been reinforced since Sweden's accession to the EU on January 1 of 1995 and has been an essential element of bilateral relations, due, above all, to the significant Swedish investments in Spain, both business and residential, as well as the large influx of tourists, consolidated for decades.
+The economic component of bilateral relations has been reinforced since Sweden's accession to the EU on 1 January 1995 and has been an essential element of bilateral relations, due, above all, to the significant Swedish investments in Spain, both business and residential, as well as the large influx of tourists, consolidated for decades.